 a) ALP Core Mission: We believe that the ALP exists for the purpose of improving fairness, democracy and equity.
 We support the promotion of a robust civil society characterised by informed and active citizenship ; and civil rights and liberties (including industrial rights and liberties), as well as preservation of the natural environment upon which human survival itself depends.
 Also we support separation of church and state - amidst freedom of faith and worship.
 We support the advancement of ‘political’, ‘social’ and ‘economic’ citizenship; That includes the defence of civil and democratic rights and liberties; the provision of social wage and welfare rights; and finally the pursuit of a ‘democratic mixed economy’.

-b) A Democratic Mixed Economy: We support variety of strategies for a ‘democratic mixed economy’.
+b) A Democratic Mixed Economy: We support a variety of strategies for a ‘democratic mixed economy’.
 That includes a mixture of public and co-operative ownership and control (including but not necessarily limited to public ownership of critical infrastructure and natural public monopolies, and strategic Government Business Enterprises), as well as mutualism, 'union-friendly' co-determination and other related strategies; and also crucially including ‘democratic collective capital formation. (‘collective capital formation’ was a term used by Swedish social democrats to describe their Meidner Wage Earner Funds ; but might also be applied to superannuation for instance).
 Specifically we support a stronger role for producers and consumers co-operatives in the Australian economy on both a large and a small scale.
 For instance, government co-investment may be required to help co-operative enterprise increase its scale so as to remain competitive and hence viable.
 We support very significant but initially-capped aid to co-operatives via cheap credit, tax concessions and free advice/economic counselling - with co-operative enterprise supported in a variety of spheres, including credit unions, insurance, child care and aged care, manufacturing; as well as co-operative small and medium businesses. (for example in hospitality)

 c) Reform Tax to Extend Social Investment and Expenditure: We have as a medium term objective the goal of meeting the OECD average regarding our Tax to GDP Ratio.
 That means an increase in the Tax to GDP ratio by 5% ideally over as long as three terms of Labor Government.
 Specifically this translates to an increase of $80 billion/year in today’s terms.